VA Loan Pre-Approval 2026: How to Get Approved Fast

 DTI and residual income (what underwriters look for)

 DTI influences how much a lender will approve, but VA residual income often determines whether the payment is sustainable.
-Higher DTI can still work when residual income is strong and compensating factors are documented (reserves, stable employment, clean payment history, minimal payment shock).
+Higher DTI can still work with strong income verification when residual income is strong and compensating factors are documented (reserves, stable employment, clean payment history, minimal payment shock).

 • 41% DTI is commonly treated as a deeper-review trigger rather than a hard stop.